 Jason Caston is a Creator, Innovator, Author and Internet Church Specialist.
 He is more than a man on mission; he’s a man with a calling, having worked with major ministries and built websites and social media properties that reach over three million people daily, Caston has proven that his cutting edge technological savvy and business acumen have made him a sought after Internet Church and Social Media Specialist.
 Caston has developed an innovative approach to helping businesses and ministries advance their online presence using The iChurch Method, a five part approach of Websites, multimedia, eCommerce, Social Media and Mobile.
 In 2012 Jason Caston authored The iChurch Method Vol. 1 and followed that up in 2013 with The iChurch Method Vol. 2 and How to Get One Million Social Media Fans.
 Additionally, Caston created and developed The iChurch Academy (ichurchacademy.com), an online school that teaches The iChurch Method in an interactive online environment.
 In addition to speaking around the world, he is the Director of Innovative Technology and Social Media at The Potter's House of Dallas.
 You can connect with him online via Twitter @jasoncaston and @ichurchmethod.

-Jason will be leading a session in the strategy track on the Internet Church Campus.
+Jason will be leading a session in the strategy track entitled "The Internet Church Campus - Creating an Online Campus to Reach the World".

 Dr. Joe Miller (aka JR) is a Professor at Southern California Seminary, teaching a variety of courses in Theology and Leadership.
 In addition, he works as their Digital Media Coordinator and Instructional Technologist.
 Dr Miller has a diverse educational background, earning his B.A.
 E. from Pennsylvania State University, M.Div. from Oral Roberts University and D. Min. from Biola University.
 Joe has over fifteen years of pastoral experience and has authored many books, including his latest title, “2001 Tweetable Quotes".
 Joe is a dynamic speaker, very much in demand for his unique background.
 He can be heard regularly through his podcast at www.ChristianLeadershipRadio.com.